By Bart H. Meijer

 “In our (virus) sequencing investigation, which is still ongoing, we have so far found 13 cases of the Omicron variant among the positive (passenger COVID-19) tests,” the National Institute for Health (RIVM) said in a statement.

 “It is not unlikely more cases will appear in the Netherlands,” Health Minister Hugo de Jonge said at a press conference in Rotterdam.
 “This could possibly be the tip of the iceberg.”

 The Dutch investigation began with testing of all the people who arrived on the two flights from South Africa at Amsterdam’s Schiphol Airport on Friday, before the Dutch government changed its rules on air traffic from southern Africa due to concerns over the variant. https://www.reuters.com/world/how-worried-should-we-be-about-omicron-variant-2021-11-27

-Countries around the world are sharpening flight rules after the discovery of the Omicron variant of the virus, dubbed a “variant of concern” by the World Health Organization, due to worries it could resist vaccinations and prolong the COVID-19 pandemic.
+The discovery of Omicron, dubbed a “variant of concern” by the World Health Organization, has sparked worries around the world that it could resist vaccinations and prolong the nearly two-year COVID-19 pandemic.